-Getting to Know the San Fernando Valley
+San Fernando Valley Movers

 The San Fernando Valley sits in the northern part of Los Angeles County, ringed by mountains: the Santa Susana range to the northwest, the Simi Hills to the west, the Santa Monica Mountains to the south, the Verdugos to the east, and the San Gabriels to the northeast.
 It covers roughly 260 square miles and holds close to 1.8 million people.
 Most of the Valley is part of the City of Los Angeles, but it also contains the separate cities of Burbank, Glendale, San Fernando, Calabasas, and Hidden Hills, which is why moving rules change as you cross it.